john-davies/shellpomo/README.md

 ### Tomato-icon.png

 An icon which is used for the Unity lancher and the notifications.
+This should normally be in the same directory as the BASH script.

 Tomato icon obtained from: http://www.iconarchive.com/show/paradise-fruits-icons-by-artbees/Tomato-icon.html